 When ...
 Read more about this adventure

 This page has a few of the more interesting ones.
-At the end of the page we have a sequence of ...
+At the end of the page we have a sequence of a martial eagle, the ...
 Read more about this adventure

 Ol Seki was even more luxurious than Rekero.
 This is because it is a permanent camp and does not have to be taken down yearly.
 At Ol Seki you can go on long walks and you can go on night drives because you are outside the Mara National Reserve.